MicrosoftDocs/customer-voice/cv-docs/embed-survey-powerapps.md

 You can embed your surveys in the canvas apps created by using Power Apps.
 This allows users to respond to the surveys directly from the apps.

 > [!NOTE]
 > You must have Power Apps Plan 1 to embed your surveys in a canvas app.
-For more information about purchasing Power Apps, see [Purchase Power Apps for your organization](https://docs.microsoft.com/power-platform/admin/signup-for-powerapps-admin).
+More information: [Purchase Power Apps for your organization](https://docs.microsoft.com/power-platform/admin/signup-for-powerapps-admin)

 1. Sign in to [Power Apps](https://web.powerapps.com/).

-2. Create a blank canvas app or use one of the available templates.
-For more information about creating a canvas app, see [Create a canvas app from scratch using Common Data Service](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch).
+2. Create a blank canvas app, or use one of the available templates.
+More information: [Create a canvas app from scratch using Common Data Service](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app-scratch)

-3. On the **Insert** tab, open the **Controls** menu, and then add the **Customer Voice survey (Preview)** control.
+3. On the **Insert** tab, open the **Controls** menu, and then add the **Customer Voice survey (Preview)**<!--Is this the final name, or will "Dynamics 365" be added?--> control.

 4. In the options pane, select **No data**.